-2) Bowmore have their own floor maltings, producing 25% of their annual requirement.
+2) Bowmore has its own floor maltings, producing 25% of its annual requirement.
 Simpsons in Berwick provide the remainder.
 They use Simpsons as they are guaranteed Scottish Barley and this is important to Bowmore.
 Each load of barley is traceable back to the field.
 When Bowmore require malt for distilling a batch of spirit, they use 2 tonnes of their own and 6 tonnes of Simpsons.

 7) The ‘coombs’ are the dried rootlets which fall off the barely kernels as they dry, and drop to the floor of the kiln.
 These are swept up and given to the crofters and farmers to feed their hens.

-8) Bowmore have two ‘coppers’ in their still house.
+8) Bowmore has two ‘coppers’ in its still house.
 These are big beautiful unusual copper kettles which are used to store and heat the hot water required for mashing.
 They are around one hundred years old.
 You can see the rivets from that time holding them together.

-9) Bowmore use eight tonnes of malt in one Mash.
-Their mash takes roughly six and a half hours.
-They have two ‘waters’, and a ‘sparge’ water – which is used as the first water of the next mash.
+9) Bowmore uses eight tonnes of malt in one Mash.
+The mash takes roughly six and a half hours.
+It has two ‘waters’, and a ‘sparge’ water – which is used as the first water of the next mash.
 They have a Half Lauter gear in their mash tun.
 This means that the gearing moves backwards and forwards, but does not move up and down.

 11) No.2 Washback has a Time Capsule underneath it, so it will be interesting to see this when the washback gets renewed.

-12) Bowmore have four stills.
+12) Bowmore has four stills.
 Two Wash stills and two Spirit stills.
-They have shell and tube condensers containing 120 copper pipes.
-20, 000 litres of wash are put into both wash stills, and from this emerges around 16,000 litres of LOW WINES at around 22* abv.
+It has shell and tube condensers containing 120 copper pipes.
+20, 000 litres of wash are put into both wash stills and from this emerges around 16,000 litres of LOW WINES at around 22* abv.
 Each wash still can hold 30, 940 litres.
 So, the wash stills are only half filled.

-14) Their foreshots run is 35 minutes.
-They take their Middle Cut/Spirit Run/Heart between 74-61% abv.
+14) The foreshots run is 35 minutes.
+The Middle Cut/Spirit Run/Heart is taken between 74-61% abv.
 The spirit run takes about 3 hours.
-Each single distillation batch affords them around 4,800 litres of spirit, at an average of 70% abv.
+Each single distillation batch affords around 4,800 litres of spirit, at an average of 70% abv.

-16) Bowmore hold around 23,000 casks on the island with the remainder of their stock being stored on the mainland.
-Bowmore place a large significance on Maturation.
+16) Bowmore holds around 23,000 casks on the island with the remainder of its stock stored on the mainland.
+Bowmore places a large significance on Maturation.
 They tell us that they spend four times the industry average on wood.
-Eddie MacAffer says that away back Bowmore replaced many of the old casks in their warehouses with really good quality wood.
-This decision has paid off as Bowmore now have well housed, good old stock sitting in their warehouses.
-An interesting point is that Bowmore are intending to buck the NAS ~ non age statement ~ trend of the moment, and revert to releasing smaller amounts of AGED whisky bottlings.
-This seems to me that Suntory are treating Bowmore like a ‘champagne house’, similar to the way Remy regard Bruichladdich.
-I think this is very forward thinking and will pay dividends in the future.
+Eddie MacAffer says that away back, Bowmore replaced many of the old casks in their warehouses with really good quality wood.
+This decision has paid off as Bowmore now has well-housed, good old stock sitting in the warehouses.
+An interesting point is that Bowmore are intending to buck the NAS ~ non-age statement ~ trend of the moment and revert to releasing smaller amounts of AGED whisky bottlings.
+This seems to me that Suntory is treating Bowmore like a ‘champagne house’, similar to the way Remy regard Bruichladdich.
+I think this is very forward-thinking and will pay dividends in the future.